SharePoint/sp-dev-docs/docs/sp-add-ins/use-the-client-side-people-picker-control-in-sharepoint-hosted-sharepoint-add-in.md

-## What is the client-side People Picker control in SharePoint 2013?
+## What is the client-side People Picker control in SharePoint?
 <a name="bk_whatIs"> </a>

 The client-side People Picker control lets users quickly search for and select valid user accounts for people, groups, and claims in their organization.
 The picker is an HTML and JavaScript control that provides cross-browser support.
 Adding the picker to your add-in is easy: In your markup, add a container element for the control and references for the control and its dependencies.
 Then in your script, call the  **SPClientPeoplePicker_InitStandaloneControlWrapper** global function to render and initialize the picker.